jasoryeh/expose/README.md

 ## Using this Fork
 1. Go to a directory you want to keep Expose installed in e.g. `cd ~/Documents/DevTools/`
 2. `git clone https://github.com/jasoryeh/expose.git`
+3. Then, choose one of the below: client or server

+### Installing as a Client `expose`
 3. `php expose install`
    * Follow the instructions, and verify the details.
    * Run the command if you would like to proceed.